wisamb/OfflineCharacterRecognition/README.md

 ## Exploratory Analysis

-There are two files, one with labeled data containing 1,000 observations and one with unlabeled data containing 10,000 observations.
-Both files contain 3,136 predictor variables (Pixel.1 to Pixel.3136), all of which were binary variables containing only 0 or 1.
+The data contains 11,000 rows and 3,136 predictor variables (Pixel.1 to Pixel.3136), all of which were binary variables containing only 0 or 1.
 When consumed as a unit, these predictor variables form a 56 x 56 image of the represented digit.
 There are no missing values in this dataset.

 Sample of plotted letters and numbers are provided below.